 The Little Red Riding Hood: Summary and Symbols Explained

-Let's see what you already know!view quiz statistics
+First, let's see what you already know!view quiz statistics

 Red Riding Hood Summary

 Once upon a time, there was a little girl.
-Her grandmother gave her a red riding hood, and the girl loves it so much she wears it all the time.
-So everybody started to call her Little Red Riding Hood.
+Her grandmother gave her a red riding hood, and the girl loved it so much she wore it all the time—so everybody started to call her Little Red Riding Hood.

 One day, her mother told the girl her grandmother had fallen ill.
 Because she lived alone, deep in the woods, she would probably be happy to get some food and a visit from her granddaughter.
 Mother gave a basket with food and a bottle of wine to Little Red Riding Hood and told her: "Don't stray from the path!"

 The girl promised but soon forgot about her mother's warning.
-After a while, she met a wolf in the wood.
-He asked her where she was going and she told him about her granny's bad health and where she lived.
+After a while, she met a wolf in the woods.
+He asked her where she was going, and she told him about her granny's bad health and where she lived.
 The wolf tricked her into stopping and picking some flowers.
 She did that, and in the meantime, the wolf ran to the granny's house.

 When she came in, the famous dialogue about great arms, great ears, and great teeth followed.
-After that the wolf ate the girl and took a nap.
+After that, the wolf ate the girl and took a nap.

-Granny and Red Riding Hood came out and helped the huntsman to fill wolf's stomach with stones.
-When the wolf woke up, he tried to run away, but stones were too heavy.
-He fell; down and died.
+Granny and Red Riding Hood came out and helped the huntsman fill the wolf's stomach with stones.
+When the wolf woke up, he tried to run away, but the stones were too heavy.
+He fell down and died.
 Grandmother, granddaughter, and huntsman lived happily ever after.

 Our short summary is of the Brothers Grimm's Red Cap, not Perrault's Little Red Riding Hood.
-Perrault's is the most popular version of this fairy tale in the world, but many parents still don't think it is appropriate for the today's children.
+Perrault's is the most popular version of this fairy tale in the world, but many parents still don't think it is appropriate for today's children.
 It is pretty cruel indeed, and a certain percent of kids can have nightmares after hearing or reading this version.

-So let's take a look on Perrault's Le Petit Chaperon Rouge!
+So let's take a look at Perrault's Little Red Riding Hood (Le Petit Chaperon Rouge)!

 What Is Different in Perrault's Version?